How to stay safe during tick season - NewsBreak

 Ticks are commonly found in tall grass and wooded areas and can be carried by animals.
 Sandra Lee, CEO of New Jersey Labs, says a tick bite could lead to illnesses like Lyme disease, which can be detrimental to your health.

-Symptoms can easily be confused with COVID-19 and can result in other lifelong health issues including chronic fatigue, joint pain and weakness, arthritis and a compromised immune system.‘I want him to die’: Grandmother wants death penalty for man accused of killing her grandson
+Symptoms can easily be confused with COVID-19 and can result in other lifelong health issues including chronic fatigue, joint pain and weakness, arthritis and a compromised immune system.Tick population expected to surge, and they’re carrying more than Lyme disease, researchers say

 According to the CDC, fewer cases of tick bites were reported by state health departments during the pandemic.
 However, 50,865 cases of tick-borne disease were reported to the CDC in the U.S. in 2019.
 That’s why health experts say prevention is key.